 The Division of Intelligence (DOI) consists of the Intelligence Operations Bureau and the Homeland Security and Analysis Bureau.
-DOI coordinates information sharing related to criminal activity and provides support to all enforcement divisions of DPS, as well as local, state, and federal law enforcement and homeland security partners in Iowa
+DOI coordinates information sharing related to criminal activity and provides support to all enforcement divisions of DPS, as well as local, state, and federal law enforcement and homeland security partners in Iowa.
 DOI serves as the Central Coordinating Agency for the Law Enforcement Intelligence Network and is designated as Iowa's Intelligence Fusion Center in accordance with the National Strategy for Information Sharing.

-Accolades

-Members of the Division of Intelligence and Fusion Center were awarded the National Intelligence Professional Award from the Office of the Director of National Intelligence for their work on a pilot project with several other Fusion Centers across the country.
+Accolades Members of the Division of Intelligence and Fusion Center were awarded the National Intelligence Professional Award from the Office of the Director of National Intelligence for their work on a pilot project with several other Fusion Centers across the country.

-Intelligence Operations Bureau

-The Intelligence Operations Bureau is responsible for overall coordination of the Iowa Law Enforcement Intelligence Network (LEIN).
+Intelligence Operations Bureau The Intelligence Operations Bureau is responsible for overall coordination of the Iowa Law Enforcement Intelligence Network (LEIN).
 LEIN's membership consists of law enforcement officers who have successfully completed a two-week Criminal Intelligence Course conducted by the Department.
-LEIN members work together with the department to accomplish two related objectives:

-- 1. Develop and disseminate knowledge about significant criminal conditions that affect the state of lowa; and, - 2.
+LEIN members work together with the department to accomplish two related objectives: 1.
+Develop and disseminate knowledge about significant criminal conditions that affect the state of lowa; and, 2.
 Use this knowledge to identify, investigate, and remove these criminal conditions.
 This bureau is also responsible for coordination of multi-jurisdictional task forces involving investigations of criminal activities conducted by criminal organizations targeting multiple jurisdictions.
 Sworn peace officers from this bureau are also participants in the FBI Joint Terrorism Task Force (JTTF), the FBI's Field Intelligence Group, and the U.S. Marshals Fugitive Task Force.
 The goal of this bureau is to proactively identify information of individuals, or groups of individuals, who are committing crimes; and to coordinate with many partners to develop a strategy to bring these groups to justice.
 Special Agents assigned to the division engage in law enforcement planning, intelligence collection, and operational activities to prevent crime and terrorism.
 This is achieved through proactive information sharing, recognition of potential or developing threats, and developing intervention strategies.
 Special Agents also provide field support to all divisions of the DPS, and to sheriff's offices, police departments, and federal agencies in Iowa, needing investigative and technical equipment services.
-In FY 2015, personnel assigned to this bureau participated in over 1,000 investigations in support of partners from various federal, state, and municipal agencies.
-These investigations included such things as human trafficking, multi-jurisdictional burglary/theft rings, fugitive apprehension, narcotics trafficking, and organized criminal activity that impacts multiple jurisdictions.
+Bureau personnel participate with investigations involving human trafficking, multi-jurisdictional burglary/theft rings, fugitive apprehension, narcotics trafficking, and organized criminal activity that impacts multiple jurisdictions.